 14 December 2016

-Response to ICANN Board Letter concerning GNSO consideration of the policy implications of the Internationalized Registration (IRD) Working Group’s Final Report
+Response to ICANN Board Letter concerning GNSO consideration of the policy implications of the Internationalized Registration Data (IRD) Working Group’s Final Report

 Steve Crocker

 Chair, ICANN Board

 Dear Steve,

 On behalf of the GNSO Council, I am responding to your letter of 11 May 2016.
 I apologize for the delay in developing this response but it was necessary to take this time to gather and consider the information needed to comprehensively respond to your request.